 Pelosi, who unfurled a pro-democracy banner in Tiananmen Square in 1991 on an official visit, infuriated the Chinese government with a call on all ”freedom-loving people” to denounce the communist regime, which has grown edgier about international pressure on Tibet ahead of the Beijing Olympics.

-Although he describes himself as a “simple Buddhist monk”, last week’s events in the Tibetan plateau have underlined the Dalai Lama’s importance as a symbol of peaceful protests and a struggle for cultural freedom.
+Although he describes himself as a ”simple Buddhist monk”, last week’s events in the Tibetan plateau have underlined the Dalai Lama’s importance as a symbol of peaceful protests and a struggle for cultural freedom.
 For Tibetans, he is the Ocean of Wisdom, a god-king who engenders intense devotion — his name was chanted repeatedly by protesters across the roof of the world.

 Chinese officials have a different view, one rooted in the feeling that the Dalai Lama has used his moral and religious authority to destabilise Tibet.
 In an extraordinarily vituperative attack, state-run media said that the Chinese leadership is engaged in a ”life-and-death struggle” with the Dalai Lama, who is ”a wolf in a monk’s robe, a monster with a human face but the heart of a beast”.